sheethal1010/DBMS-Canteen-pre-order-system/README.md

 - Prepared statements are used to prevent SQL injection
 - Input validation on both client and server sides
 - Session management for secure authentication

+### Codebase Cleanup
+The project has been cleaned up to remove unnecessary PHP files that were used during development:
+- All setup, testing, and development utility scripts have been removed
+- Only essential PHP files required for the website's functionality are retained
+- This cleanup improves security by reducing the attack surface and makes the codebase more maintainable